Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: The cross-correlation technique

 \section{The cross-correlation technique}

 To search for atmospheric signals, we applied the cross-correlation method.
 This innovative approach was first introduced by \citet{Snellen_2010_CC}, enabling the detection of CO in the transmission spectrum of HD 209458 b.
-The essence of this method is to combine the flux contributions of specific spectral lines within a planet's transmission spectrum, thereby effectively generating a weighted average of the spectral line profile for a given species, based on its known line positions.
+The essence of this method is to combine the flux contributions of specific spectral lines within a planet's transmission spectrum, thereby effectively generating a weighted average of the spectral line profile for a given species based on its known line positions.

-The variable radial velocity of the planet, however, introduces a shift in the spectral line positions within the wavelength space.
+However, the variable radial velocity of the planet introduces a shift in the spectral line positions within the wavelength space.
 To accommodate this variability, the technique employs Doppler shifting to adjust the known line positions to different radial velocity values.
-This step allows for the continuous scanning of the spectrum for these shifted lines.
+This step allows the spectrum to be scanned continuously for these shifted lines.

 The real strength of this method becomes evident when the predicted line positions align with the planet's absorption spectrum.
 This alignment leads to a correlation peak, which signifies the successful detection of a species within the planet's atmosphere.